awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/ECCV-2020-CenterTrack-eng.md

 CenterTrack copies all weights related to the CenterNet pipeline and uses the same training objective with the addition of offset regression $$L_{off}$$.
 However, there is a problem in training CenterTrack, which is that errors such as missing tracklets, wrongly localized objects, or false positives occur in inference time and degrade the model's performance.
 Since the model leverages the ground truth of detection as the previous frame's detection results in training, errors have a highly negative impact.

-To handle this problem, authors intentionally simulate

-To solve this, we add some kind of data agumentation in the training phase.
-By adding Gaussian noise to the center point of the object, or by randomly adding false positives or false negatives, we made the network robust.
-Also, in order to prevent overfitting in temporal characteristics, not only two consecutive frames ($$t, t-1$$) are used, but the time difference between two frames is used randomly (up to 3 frames).
+To handle this problem, authors intentionally simulate test-time errors during training.
+Specifically, three types of error are simulated to make the model robust.
+(1) locally jittering each tracklet by adding Gaussian noise, (2) random false positive, and (3) random false negative.
+Furthermore, in order to prevent overfitting in temporal characteristics, the random time difference between two frames is (up to 3 frames).

-CenterTrack은 CenterNet의 weights를 그대로 가져와 학습하였으며, $$L_{off}$$ 이외에 다른 손실함수 또한 동일합니다. 하지만 CenterTrack을 학습하는데 있어서 한 가지 문제점이 있었는데, 바로 추론 단계에서 발생하는 미검출, 오검출, localization 오차 등이 모델의 성능을 많이 하락시킨다는 점입니다. 이는 학습 단계에서는 이전 프레임의 검출 결과 입력으로 사용할 때 ground truth를 사용하였기 때문입니다. 이를 해결하기 위해 학습 단계에서 일종의 data agumentation을 추가합니다. 객체의 중심점에 Gaussian noise를 추가하거나, 임의적으로 오검출(false positives) 또는 미검출(false negatives)을 추가하는 방식으로 네트워크가 강인하게 작동할 수 있도록 하였습니다. 또한 temporal 특성에서의 overfitting을 방지하기 위해서 연속된 두 프레임 ($$t, t-1$$)만 사용하는 것이 아니라 두 프레임 사이의 시간차이를 랜덤(최대 3프레임)하게 사용하였습니다.

 ## 4. Experiment & Result